-In time the largest tribes banded together for safety and influence, giving birth to the Provinces.
+The largest tribes banded together for safety and influence, giving birth to the Provinces.
 Valoria arose in the west.
+Elysia tamed the fertile east.
 The southern deserts saw the rise of the Uzir Caliphate.
-Norsca laid claim to the frigid north.
-Aerie and Mythra shared the mountains, Meridia and Nova the coast.
+Norsca laid claim to the frigid north, and Nova the north-east coast.
 Anador settled in the central forests while Zennegar took to the jungles.
-Finally, Elysia tamed the east.

 The Storm Age

 Calamity descended from the skies.
 A portion of the dark moon broke off and fell to Arzu, trailing smoke and fire in its wake.
-It crashed into the very heart of Elysia, and so great was its impact that the land split, the mountains shifted, and the sea rushed in to fill the crater.
+It crashed into the very heart of Elysia, a black shard of darkness and destruction, and so great was its impact that the land split, the mountains shifted, and the sea rushed in to fill the crater.

 A stream of survivors fled Elysia.
-While some were given succor, Valoria turned hundreds of thousands away to scratch a living out of the remains of their once-proud nation.
+While some were given succor, the heirs of the great Valorian Empire turned hundreds of thousands away to scratch a living out of the remains of their once-proud nation.